AdaCore/ada_language_server/doc/called_by.md

 all the calls to a function, organized by the entities where these calls happen.

+## Capabilities

+The `initialize` request returns a boolean `alsCalledByProvider` as part of the `capabilities`, set to true if the server supports this functionality.

 ## Change description

 We introduce a new type to represent the results: